eventide-project/docs/user-guide/messages-and-message-data/metadata.md

 | --- | --- | --- |
 | preceding_metadata | Metadata instance from which to copy the message flow and provenance data from | Metadata |

-There are three metadata attributes that comprise the identifying information of a message's preceding message.
-They are collectively referred to as _causation_ data.
+There are three metadata attributes that comprise the identifying information of a message's preceding  They are collectively referred to as _causation_ data.

 - `causation_message_stream_name`
 - `causation_message_position`